Mary Alice Williams: Women's and family reporting

 One of the highest rated documentaries ever broadcast on Lifetime Television, Picture What Women Do, about women, work and the American family was written and hosted by Williams.
 That program won the 1995 Exceptional Merit Media Award given by the National Women's Political Caucus.
 Williams has continued to be a leading voice on the impact of public policy on the American family.

 In 1995, she appeared in 38 television spots for ABC affiliate stations about women's health issues as part of Women's Health Alliance and Hearst TV.
 Also for Hearst, she hosted a 40-part Our Show series about issues facing the baby-boom generation.
 Williams also hosted States of Faith, an NBC Television special on religion in America.

 CBS career

 She has been a writer for the CBS Evening News with Katie Couric and reporter/anchor at WCBS Radio.

 Literary career and children's reporting

-A published author, Williams adapted her weekly interview program for the Hallmark Channel about strategies for overcoming life's toughest challenges into a book, Quiet Triumphs, published by Harper Collins.
+A published author, Williams adapted her weekly interview program for the Hallmark Channel about strategies for overcoming life's toughest challenges into a book, Quiet Triumphs, published by HarperCollins.
 As part of the National Cable Television Associations (NCTA) week devoted to programming for and about children, Williams wrote and hosted a television special on children which aired in June 1998.